Reprompts/Reprompts/README.md

 # 🧠 REPROMPTS: Rewriting Reality Through Thought

-Welcome to **Reprompts** — a rebellion against ordinary thought, a playground of impossible questions, and a challenge to break out of the cage of conventional systems.
+Welcome to **Reprompts** — a rebellion against ordinary thought, a playground of unrealistic questions, and a challenge to break out of the cage of conventional systems.
 This is not just a repo.
 It’s a **movement**.
 A **mental revolution**.
 It’s where **new realities are coded**, and the very **fabric of intelligence is questioned**.